-We have talked extensively about what DDoS attacks are and exemplified types of DDoS attacks that can impact your website and server.
+We have talked extensively about what DDoS attacks are and the types of DDoS attacks that can impact your website and server.

 Now we are going to take some time to talk about DDoS methods and ways to protect your site from ddos attacks.

-A Website Application Firewall (WAF) keeps the malicious traffic off your website.
+A Web Application Firewall (WAF) keeps the malicious traffic off your website.
 It is a layer of protection that sits between your website and the traffic it receives.

 Web Application Firewalls are specific application firewalls for websites that go beyond the metadata of the packets transferred at the network level.
 They focus on the data in transfer.
 Application firewalls were created to understand the type of data allowed for each protocol, like SMTP and HTTP.